leleliu008/ppkg/README.md

     `PPKG_XTRACE=1` wiil apply `set -x` to this shell script.

-*   WFETCH_REQUEST_INTERCEPTER
+*   WFETCH_URL_TRANSFORM

-    point to `wfetch-request-intercepter` command.
+    point to `wfetch-url-transform` command.

-## wfetch-request-intercepter
+## wfetch-url-transform
-This is a request intercepter for `wfetch`
+This is a hook for `wfetch`

-This command will be invoked as `wfetch-request-intercepter <URL>`
+This command will be invoked as `wfetch-url-transform <URL>`

 This command must output a `<URL>`

-There is a sample locate at `/opt/ppkg/core/wfetch-request-intercepter.sample`
+There is a sample locate at `/opt/ppkg/core/bin/wfetch-url-transform.sample`